verifereum/funding/evm-decomp/evm-decompilation.md

 ## Project Abstract
 <!-- In 3-5 sentences what problem are you trying to solve?
 (The project abstract may be used for for the winners announcement.) -->
-We propose to extend the current formalization of the Ethereum Virtual Machine (EVM) in the HOL4 theorem prover by integrating Magnus Myreen's machine-code decompilation technology.
-This integration will enable reasoning about EVM bytecode programs at a higher level using separation logic, bridging the gap between low-level bytecode and high-level program properties.
+We will implement proof-producing [machine-code decompilation](https://www.cl.cam.ac.uk/~mom22/decompilation.html) for the [Verifereum](https://verifereum.org) formalisation of the Ethereum Virtual Machine (EVM) in the [HOL4 theorem prover](https://hol-theorem-prover.org).
+This technology will enable reasoning about EVM bytecode programs at a higher level of abstraction using separation logic, bridging the gap between low-level bytecode and high-level program properties.
 By translating EVM bytecode into logical representations, we will create powerful verification tools that allow developers and auditors to formally verify smart contract properties with greater ease and confidence.

 ### Objectives
 <!-- What are you hoping to accomplish with this grant?
 How do you define and measure success for this project? -->
-1. Adapt the existing machine-code decompilation framework to handle EVM bytecode
+1. Adapt the existing machine-code decompilation framework to handle the EVM and EVM bytecode
-2. Develop a translation layer between EVM bytecode and higher-level logical representations
+2. Develop proof-producing translation from EVM bytecode to higher-level logical programs
-3. Create a separation logic framework tailored to reasoning about EVM smart contracts
+3. Create a separation logic framework tailored to reasoning about these EVM programs
 4. Demonstrate the practical application by decompiling and verifying select real-world smart contracts
-5. Success will be measured by our ability to automatically decompile EVM bytecode into logical specifications that are amenable to higher-level reasoning and proof.
+5. Success will be measured by our ability to automatically decompile EVM bytecode into logical specifications that are amenable to higher-level reasoning and proof

 ### Outcomes
 <!-- How does this project benefit the greater Ethereum ecosystem? -->